 As part of our state legislative advocacy, we will work across the coming months to advocate for continued funding for heritage barns and you can help!
-Learn more about our advocacy of this and other important capital grant programs (courthouses, cemeteries, historic theaters and Main Streets) and how you can help encourage Governor Inslee and your legislators to support them:
+Learn more about our advocacy of this and other important capital grant programs (courthouses, cemeteries, and historic theaters) and how you can help encourage your legislators to support them:

 History of the Initiative

 In recent decades, however, the role of barns as viable components of active farming operations has been diminished.
 Increasingly, barns serve as a romantic and picturesque reminder of our agrarian past.
 Several factors work to threaten barns, including changes in farming technologies and agricultural practices, the high cost of maintenance and rehabilitation, and pressures from real estate development.
 Because of these factors and others, the Washington Trust for Historic Preservation included Washington’s historic barns in our 2006 list of Most Endangered Places—our first thematic entry in the history of the list.